Andyluchina/csc-172-labs/project1/README.md

 ## Bugs

-* You can still move after you've won
 * The design is not documented
 * The algorithm to place a random number is horribly inefficient
 * Unit tests are missing